Ian Pringle (director): Career

 His film The Prisoner of St. Petersburg was screened in the Un Certain Regard section at the 1989 Cannes Film Festival.

-Pringle's first feature film was The Plains of Heaven (1982).
 In 1991 he directed the French-Australian co-production Isabelle Eberhardt, starring Peter O'Toole and Mathilda May.
 Other film work includes co-producing the controversial neo-Nazi drama Romper Stomper.

 As of 2012 Pringle continues to work as a script consultant, lecturer and writer.
 After a 22-year absence he returned to writing and directing with his 2014 Australian feature film The Legend Maker, which premiered at the 2014 Melbourne International Film Festival.

+Picasso robbery incident

+In 1994, Pringle was living in New York with girlfriend Barbara Joslyn, who worked as a romance writer.
+Joslyn confessed to a friend named Crawford Greenleaf (whom she had apparently once "lavished gifts on") that she was "broke and suicidal", to which he replied unsympathetically.
+She then began concocting a scheme to rob Greenleaf's apartment and steal an original sketch by Pablo Picasso.
+Pringle volunteered to commit the robbery, later telling The Age that he did so because "it was a period when I was idle, and that wasn’t good for me...
+I met somebody who needed some help and I tried to help them.”
+Joslyn arranged a lunch date with Greenleaf then deliberately left the door ajar, allowing Pringle to slip in, cut the Picasso from the frame and make off with it along with other valuables.
+Both Joslyn and Pringle were charged with robbery after Joslyn confessed only hours later.
+Pringle was caught and served six months at Rikers Island.
+Joslyn fled New York and was finally arrested in 1997, repeatedly stabbing herself when police began knocking on her door.
+Pringle returned to Australia and moved on with his life, telling an interviewer in 2014 that he was "happy to talk about it, but thoroughly sick of it."